 - a.
-The parties Parties agree all Association employees shall be paid in accordance with the compensation range for the applicable occupied position unless the employee is y-rated.
-The position titles and gradesalary range for the position isapplicable positions are attached to this Agreement as Attachment "A". - b.
-The parties agree that effective July 1, 2016, the bottom and the top of the salary range for each position will be adjusted upward by 1.75%. - c.
-The parties agree that effective July 1, 2017, the bottom and the top of the salary range for each position will be adjusted upward by 1.75%. - d.
-The parties agree that effective July 1, 2018, the bottom and the
+The Parties agree all employees shall be paid in accordance with the compensation range for the applicable occupied position unless the employee is y-rated.
+The position titles and grade for the applicable positions are attached to this Agreement as Attachment "A". - b.
+The Parties agree that effective July 1, 2021 the bottom and the top of each salary grade will be adjusted upward by 1.75%. - c.
+The Parties agree that effective January 1, 2022, all employees will

-- top of the salary range for each position will be adjusted upward by 1.75%. - e.
-The parties agree that effective July 1, 2019, the bottom and the top of the salary range for each position will be adjusted upward by 1.75%. - f.
-The parties Parties agree that effective July 1, 20210,2021 the bottom and the top of each salary grade the salary range for each position will be adjusted upward by 1.75%. - c.
-The parties agree that effective January 1, 2022, all employees will receive a 1.0% cost-of-living increase and the bottom and top of each salary grade will be adjusted upward by 1.0% - d.
-The parties Parties agree that effective July 1, 2022 and on July 1 of each year thereafter through and including July 1, 2025, all employees will receive a 2.0% cost-of-living increase and the bottom and top of each salary grade will be adjusted upward by 2.0%
+- receive a 1.0% cost-of-living increase and the bottom and top of each salary grade will be adjusted upward by 1.0%. - d.
+The Parties agree that effective July 1, 2022 and on July 1 of each year thereafter through and including July 1, 2025, all employees will receive a 2.0% cost-of-living increase and the bottom and top of each salary grade will be adjusted upward by 2.0%.